two-torial/two-torial/docs/games/chunithmsun/setup.md

     Since segatools.ini is in the `/bin/` folder, typing `../` would move you up to the App folder.
 Since the Option folder is next to the App folder, the second `../` takes you to `App`'s parent folder, which is the folder containing `App`, `Option`, etc.

-    The benefits of using this method include;
+    The benefits of using this method include:

     - Avoiding issues that arise when folders have spaces in their names.